-Module 1 – Information and Data Literacy is meant to strengthen teachers’ ability to identify and deal with their own and their students’ needs for data and information.
+Module 1 – Information and Data Literacy aims to strengthen teachers’ ability to identify and deal with their own and their students’ needs for data and information.
 More specifically, this module focuses on the teachers’ ability to find, read, select and work with data in order to turn them into useful information and then communicate them in their classroom context.

 - articulate information needs, search for data, information and content in digital environments, to access them and navigate between them